cleverhans-lab/cleverhans/examples/adversarial_asr/README.md

 *   librosa (pip install librosa).

 ## Data
 Here we provide 10 audios from LibriSpeech test-clean dataset as an example to show how to run the codes.
-Please refer to [Lingvo](https://github.com/tensorflow/lingvo/tree/master/lingvo/tasks/asr/tools) or from [Librispeech website](http://www.openslr.org/resources/12/) to download the whole test set.
+Please refer to [Lingvo](https://github.com/tensorflow/lingvo/tree/master/lingvo/tasks/asr/tools) or [Librispeech website](http://www.openslr.org/resources/12/) to download the whole test set.

 In the file ```read_data.txt```, the directory of the 10 audios, the corresponding original transcription and the targeted transcription are provided in the format of [dir, original transcription, targeted transcription].
 The full list of 1000 audio examples used in our experiments is provided in ```read_data_ful.txt```.